ttoommxx/grammafy/README.md

 # grammafy

-Version 0.8
+Version 0.8.1

 This script serves the purpose of cleaning up tex files by creating a txt file, stripped of all commands, that can be fed to writing software.
 Formulas are substituted with the symbol `[_]`, and the other changes should be comprehensible.

 ## installation and use

-Works on Linux with Python >=3.10.
+Needs Python >=3.10.
 Download the repo with
 ```
 git clone https://github.com/ttoommxx/grammafy
 ```